Now approved in the UK

 The 25 mg tablet has been the main dose studied for long-term weight management and has shown significant weight loss results in clinical trials when taken once daily.

-Researchers have also investigated higher doses such as 50 mg in some studies to explore whether greater weight loss may be possible.
+Researchers have also investigated higher doses such as 50 mg in some studies to explore whether greater weight loss may be possible, but no 50mg tablet is currently licensed or available.

 As with other GLP-1 medications, dose increases would always need to be guided by a healthcare professional.